sldev2/votersrevenge-frontend-db/readme.md

 # votersrevenge-frontend-db
 ---
-This project is about the front end used by most of the system users.
-In particular, browsing and joining posses, and taking and documenting activist pledges.
+This project is about the database and API to be used by the front end, which is used by most of the system users.
+In particular, the frontend is used for browsing and joining posses, and taking and documenting activist pledges.